Permissionless-Software-Foundation/specifications/ps010-file-pinning-protocol.md

 In the example transaction above, there were 7.57514589 as input, and 7.49179356 output, with a difference burned of 0.08335233 tokens.
 At the time of the transaction, that was the cost of writing up to 1MB to the PSFFPP network.

 The cost (in tokens) for pinning data to the PSFFPP network is set by the [PSF Minting Council](https://psfoundation.info/governance/minting-council).
 They periodically set the price to target $0.01 USD per megabyte for pinning costs.
-The token price is loosely pegged to the Bitcoin Cash cryptocurrency, so fluctuates over time relative to the US dollar.
+The token price is loosely pegged to the Bitcoin Cash cryptocurrency, so it fluctuates over time relative to the US dollar.
 As a result, the price is never precisely $0.01 USD.

 A minimum cost of $0.01 USD in PSF tokens is required to pin content, even if that content is less than 1 MB in size.
 Files up to 100 MB can be pinned by the PSFFPP network.
 To find the current cost per MB of pinning file data, the [`getMcWritePrice()` function](https://github.com/Permissionless-Software-Foundation/psffpp?tab=readme-ov-file#get-the-write-price) can be called.
 That call will search the BCH blockchain for the latest price authorized by the PSF Minting Council.